The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 This safari is great for a family celebrating an occasion.

-You get a private cabana with stunning views of giraffe herds, iconic rhinos, and a large variety of African wildlife down below.
+You get a private cabana with stunning views of giraffe herds, iconic rhinos, and a large variety of African wildlife below.

 A dedicated host who handles all your needs, such as lunch, etc., will be available throughout the day.